How do I live with God?

 The Widows and the Fatherless

 We have a job to do.
-We are called to visit the widows and the fatherless.
-Who is he referring to that he calls widows and fatherless out specifically?
+Jesus calls us to visit the widows and the fatherless.
+Who is James referring to that he calls widows and fatherless out specifically?
 Why not the ill and the poor?

 Specifically, we are called to visit two classes of people who are in affliction: Widows and Orphans.

 These are people who have no Husband and no Father.
+They are without God (Father) and Jesus (Husband).
 This world is full of people in this state and we must have compassion on them.
 That can’t be disputed, however this goes deeper.
 Jesus promises in John 14, that he “will not leave [us] as orphans; [he] will come to [us]”.

 He won’t leave us as Orphans